4.5. Editing Notes

 How to start editing a note?

-You can edit a note either by either of the methods below:
+You can edit a note by any one of the methods below:

 (1) Clicking on it with the middle mouse button (easiest way)